 2. Deduct property taxes

 You may also deduct your property taxes on your primary residence when filing your income taxes.
+Note that you cannot deduct more than a combined $10,000 in property tax plus local income tax.
 More info on property taxes is here

 Your deduction from your income taxes will be in the first year of ownership:

 $4000 in property taxes

 $15,871 in interest, based on a $400k loan at 4% first year’s interest

 If the buyer is in the 25% tax bracket, that $19,871 saves them 25% of that figure in income taxes, which is an annual savings of $4967.75.
 This replaces the annual savings of just taking the standard deduction which reduces income taxes by $12,000, so the savings would have been $3000.
 The net savings in comparing the two is $4967.75-$3000=$1,967.75 in the first year, or $163.97/mo.

 The interest you pay on your loan will decrease going forward, so the tax savings will decrease as you continue to pay your loan amount down.

 email@example.com 240 – 479 – 7658